Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 The structure of a format specification is:
-              % [flags] [width] [.precision] type Where ‘flags’ can be:
+              % [flags] [width] [.precision] type Where ´flags´ can be:
      -         Left justify the value within a given field width 0         Use 0 for the pad character instead of space
      +         Forces the + sign to be shown for positive numbers space Causes a positive value to display a space for the sign.
 Negative values still show the – sign
-‘width’ is the minimum number of characters to output, less than this the number will be padded, more than this the width will be expanded.
+´width´ is the minimum number of characters to output, less than this the number will be padded, more than this the width will be expanded.

-‘precision’ specifies the number of fraction digits to generate with an e, or f type or the maximum number of significant digits to generate with a g type and defaults to 4 digits.
+´precision´ specifies the number of fraction digits to generate with an e, or f type or the maximum number of significant digits to generate with a g type and defaults to 4 digits.
 If specified, the precision must be preceded by a dot (.).